-• Understand the importance of universalization of school education and the Constitutional Provisions for realizing it
+- understandsthe importance of universalization of school education and the Constitutional Provisions for realizing it. - examines the issues and concerns related to universalization of school education. - analyses the strategies used for realization of UEE and the outcomes of their implementation.

-- Examine the issues and concerns related to universalization of school education - Analyse the strategies used for realization of UEE and the outcomes of their implementation - Realize the need and importance of equity and equality in education and the constitutional provisions for it - Identify the various courses for inequality in schooling - Realize the importance to Right to Education and the provisions made for realizing it - Understand the importance of indicators, standards and strategies for enhancement of quality in school education - Understand the need and importance of education for peace and human rights and the national and international efforts towards it - Examine the issues and concerns related to global and local environmental crisis - Explore the strategies for sensitizing the learners towards environmental conservation - Understand the Action/measures taken for Environmental Conservation and its sustainability at the international level - Explore the School Curriculum for integrating environmental concerns - Understand the strategies for development of values and life skills and the role of the teacher in developing values and life skills
+- realizes the need and importance of equity and equality in education and the constitutional provisions for it. - identifies the various courses for inequality in schooling. - realizes the importance to Right to Education and the provisions made for realizing it. - understands the importance of indicators, standards and strategies for enhancement of quality in school education. - understands the need and importance of education for peace and human rights and the national and international efforts towards it. - examines the issues and concerns related to global and local environmental crisis - explores the strategies for sensitizing the learners towards environmental conservation. - understands the Action/measures taken for Environmental Conservation and its sustainability at the international level. - explores the School Curriculum for integrating environmental concerns. - understands the strategies for development of values and life skills and the role of the teacher in developing values and life skills.

-Unit-1: Universalization of School Education
+Unit-I: Universalization of School Education

-Constitutional Provisions of universalization of school education Rights to Education and Universal access, enrolment, retention, participation and achievement
+Constitutional Provisions of universalization of school education Rights to Education and Universal access, enrolment, retention, participation and achievement.

-Issues in UEE: Equality and equity; meaning, need and importance, constitutional provision for ensuring equity
+Issues in UEE: Equality and equity; meaning, need and importance, constitutional provision for ensuring equity.

-Unit-2: Inequity And Educational Provisions
+Unit-II: Inequity and Educational Provisions

-Nature and forms of inequity with reference to Gender, Socio-economic status, socio-cultural status, Minority(Linguistic & Religions), locality(Rural-Urban-Tribal) public-private schools, children with special needs(CWSN), Inclusive Education for addressing inequality - Causes of Inequity and Educational Provisions - SSA, RTE and RMSA: provision for addressing inequality
+Nature and forms of inequity with reference to Gender, Socio-economic status, socio-cultural status, Minority(Linguistic & Religions), locality(Rural - Urban - Tribal) public - private schools, children with special needs(CWSN), Inclusive Education for addressing inequality - Causes of Inequity and Educational Provisions - SSA, RTE and RMSA: provision for addressing inequality.

-Unit-3: Quality in Education
+Unit-III: Quality in Education

-Concept of quality in Education; Indicators of quality Education - Academic and Organisaitonal, student outcomes- Quality improvement in Education -setting up standards for performance, supporting inputs to improve achievement, adopting flexible strategies for the acquisition and use of inputs, and monitoring performance
+Concept of quality in Education; Indicators of quality Education - Academic and Organisaitonal, student outcomes - Quality improvement in Education - setting up standards for performance, supporting inputs to improve achievement, adopting flexible strategies for the acquisition and use of inputs, and monitoring performance.

-Unit-4: Organisaitonal Strategies Of Quality In Education
+Unit-IV: OrganisationalStrategies of Quality in Education

-Organisaitonal strategies for enhancement of quality in school education, Resource Support institutions for quality enhancement: NCERT, NUEPA, NCTE, NIOS, SCERT, CTE, IASE, DIET/DRC -structure, functions and ongoing programmes- Role of teacher for enhancing quality in education
+Organisational strategies for enhancement of quality in school education, Resource Support institutions for quality enhancement: NCERT, NUEPA, NCTE, NIOS, SCERT, CTE, IASE, DIET/DRC - structure, functions and ongoing programmes - Role of teacher for enhancing quality in education.

-Unit- 5: Human Rights
+Unit-V: Human Rights

-Human Rights: Concept; Constitutional and Institutional safeguards - Domains of Human Rights: RTI, Poverty, Child Labor, Child Rights, Rights of women empowerment; Role of Education in safeguarding Human Rights Unit-6: Peace Education
+Human Rights: Concept; Constitutional and Institutional safeguards - Domains of Human Rights: RTI, Poverty, Child Labor, Child Rights, Rights of women empowerment; Role of Education in safeguarding Human Rights.

+Unit-VI: Peace Education

-Peace Education: concept and relevance in National and International (UN & UNESCO) contexts; Danger to Social Security; terrorism, war, natural calamities (Disaster management), their impact on quality of life, Threat to peace in regional, national and global contexts and their impact on quality of life- Role of teacher education in promoting peace: implication for pedagogy.
+Peace Education: concept and relevance in National and International (UN & UNESCO) contexts; Danger to Social Security; terrorism, war, natural calamities (Disaster management), their impact on quality of life, Threat to peace in regional, national and global contexts and their impact on quality of life - Role of teacher education in promoting peace: implication for pedagogy.

-Unit-7: Education For Conservation Of Environment
+Unit-VII: Education for Conservation of Environment

-Protection and Conservation of environment -need, issues and importance in global and local contexts.
-Policies for protection and conserving environment- Measures for environmental conservation: Management of Natural resources, Bio-diversity
+Protection and Conservation of environment - need, issues and importance in global and local contexts.
+Policies for protection and conserving environment - Measures for environmental conservation: Management of Natural resources, Bio-diversity.

-Unit-8: Environmental Education Curriculum
+Unit-VIII: Environmental Education Curriculum

-Environmental Education: Integration of environmental concerns in school curriculum- Strategies for sensitizing learners towards protection of environment and its conservation, Role of the teacher in promoting conservation.
+Environmental Education: Integration of environmental concerns in school curriculum - Strategies for sensitizing learners towards protection of environment and its conservation, Role of the teacher in promoting conservation.

-Unit-9: Value Education
+Unit-IX: Value Education

-Values: concept, classification, Indian philosophical thought and values(Purushartha and PanchaKosha), Reverence for life, unity of all life and being); tolerance: values in modern Indian context -preamble of the Indian Constitution, Rights and Duties of a citizen, Personal, Social, Spiritual and universal values Value Education and Role of the teacher.
+Values: concept, classification, Indian philosophical thought and values(Purushartha and PanchaKosha), Reverence for life, unity of all life and being); tolerance: values in modern Indian context - preamble of the Indian Constitution, Rights and Duties of a citizen, Personal, Social, Spiritual and universal values Value Education and Role of the teacher.

-Unit-10: Life-Skill Education
+Unit-IX: Life-Skill Education